DragonMinded/sm2museca/readme.md

 Note that the game supports time signatures other than 4/4 but the converter doesn't make any attempt to handle this.
 It also DOES technically support BPM changes, but no verification was done around this feature.
 The converter will probably let you put down illegal sequences, such as a small/large spinny boi on top of a regular note.
 The game engine may actually handle this, but there is no guarantee!

-The converter does not currently have support for placing the start and end gates for the three grafica sections that are present in every song.
-The game seems to handle this just fine, but it can look bizarre.
-It would be trivial to add this, however.

 # Chart Format

 StepMania's github account has an excellent writeup on the .sm file format that I've taken heavy inspiration (read: stolen) from.
 You can find [basic information here](https://github.com/stepmania/stepmania/wiki/sm).
 I'll assume familiarity with this format for the rest of the documentation.